-MARCH 2014

-- 3 Deadline for the receipt of applications for admission to be considered for entrance scholarships. - 7 FINAL DATE TO WITHDRAW FROM A WINTER TERM (3 CREDIT) COURSE WITHOUT ACADEMIC PENALTY.
-FINANCIAL PENALTY WILL APPLY.
+MARCH 2016 - Deadline for the receipt of applications for Admission to be considered for entrance scholarship.
+4 - 7 Registration begins for spring/summer courses. - 8 FINAL DATE TO WITHDRAW FROM A WINTER TERM (3 CREDIT) COURSE WITHOUT ACADEMIC PENALTY.
+FINANCIAL PENALTY WILL APPLY. - 25 Good Friday - CBU Closed - 28 Easter Monday - CBU closed.